phpmauritiusug/2016-DevConMru/README.md

 >Going through the strength and weakness of PHP key features, studying the lifecycle of a PHP request, before bootstrapping a personal website using PHP from scratch.

 Get an introduction to PHP and build, step by step, your personal website.
-The code written during this session will be delivered right here with slides at the end of the session !
+The code written during this session has been delivered [right here](/PHP-01-1-JumpStart) !

 ## Symfony Live Paris – L’Afterhour